timbru31/SilkSpawners/README.md

 ## Configuration
 usePermissions (false) - Whether to use Bukkit's superperms system, or the defaults below.

+consumeEgg (true) - Whether to consume spawn eggs used to change spawners.

 craftableSpawners (false) - Enable crafting mob spawners using spawner egg + 8 iron bars.

 workaroundBukkitBug602 (true): Workaround